Formula One: Max Verstappen wins world championship in Abu Dhabi | DW | 12.12.2021

-In one of the most anticipated Formula One races in recent years, Max Verstappen came out on top in Abu Dhabi to seal the world championship in the most dramatic fashion.

-In the most dramatic finish to one of the most dramatic seasons in years, Max Verstappen was crowned 2021 Formula One world champion after overtaking Lewis Hamilton on the final lap.
+In the most dramatic finish to one of the most dramatic Formula One seasons in years, Max Verstappen was crowned 2021 Formula One world champion after overtaking Lewis Hamilton on the final lap.

 "It's insane.
 I don't know what to say.
 I'm so pleased for the team and for all these guys.
 I love working with them so much," Verstappen said afterwards.